exonum/exonum-doc/src/architecture/transactions.md

 !!! summary "Trivia"
     From the computer science perspective, an arbitrary Exonum transaction can be defined as `Tx: S -> S`, where `S` denotes the key-value storage type.
-    Templating corresponds to eliciting parameterized families of transactions `TTx(i: I): P(i) -> S -> S`, where `I` is the set of defined transaction families and `P(i)` is the parameter space for the `i`th family.
+    Templating corresponds to defining parameterized families of transactions `TTx(i: I): P(i) -> S -> S`, where `I` is the set of defined transaction families and `P(i)` is the parameter space for the `i`th family.
 Correspondingly, any transaction